Personal Injury Attorneys Helping Injured Bikers

-Motorcycle Accidents in Colorado
+Motorcycle Accidents In Colorado

 With its growing population, the number of motorcyclists in Colorado continues to increase.
 In 2010, the number of registered motorcycles in the state had grown to 180,000.
 With more and more people owning and riding motorcycles in Colorado, the number of accidents involving motorcycles has naturally increased as well.
 Colorado roads can be more challenging for motorcyclists to navigate because of our mountainous terrain and our climate.
 The weather changes quickly in Colorado, and snowstorms can be followed by sunshine, which causes the snow to melt and turn into ice on the highways.
 Many motorcycle accidents in Colorado occur because of snow-packed or icy road conditions.

-Motorcycle Accidents in Wyoming
+Motorcycle Accidents In Wyoming

 The number of motorcycle fatalities in Wyoming reached an all-time high in 2010.
 During that year, 30 motorcyclists lost their lives on Wyoming’s roads.
 This number was more than triple the number of deaths for the previous year.
 Most of the fatalities were men (23 out of 30) and two of those who died were minors.
-Alcohol or drugs was a contributing factor in one third of the fatal crashes, and 80% of the riders who died were not wearing helmets.
-More people than ever are riding motorcycles in Wyoming, which is one of the reasons that the number of deaths continues to ride.
-Wyoming is also known to be one of the most scenic states to ride in with its varied terrain which includes open grasslands as well as winding mountain roads.
+Alcohol or drugs were contributing factors in one-third of the fatal crashes, and 80% of the riders who died were not wearing helmets.
+More people than ever are riding motorcycles in Wyoming, which is one of the reasons that the number of deaths continues to rise.
+Wyoming is also known to be one of the most scenic states to ride in with its varied terrain that includes open grasslands as well as winding mountain roads.
 Statistics from Wyoming show that the number of motorcycle-related deaths spikes in the northeast corner of the state at the time of the annual Sturgis Motorcycle Rally in early August.

 Colorado Motorcycle Laws

-Motorcyclists in Colorado must obey all of the same traffic laws as other motor vehicle drivers.
-In addition, in order to ride a motor cycle in Colorado, one must obtain a special license (class “M”).
+Motorcyclists in Colorado must obey the same traffic laws as other motor vehicle drivers.
+In addition, in order to ride a motorcycle in Colorado, one must obtain a special license (class “M”).
 This requires the applicant to pass a written examination as well as a riding test.
 Anyone over the age of 18 in Colorado is not required to wear a helmet, but helmets are required for minors.
 All riders and passengers are required to wear protective eye gear.
 Passengers must ride on the seat behind the driver or to the side, not in front of the driver.
 All motorcycles in Colorado must be equipped with footrests, and passengers are also required to use them.
 It is illegal for a motorcyclist to pass a vehicle in the same lane (i.e., no “lane splitting” with cars).
 However, two motorcycles are allowed to share a lane and ride side by side.

 Motorcycle Safety Tips